-This is the Coast Guard's first patrol to the South Atlantic in recent memory, engaging partners including Guyana, Brazil, Uruguay, Argentina, and Portugal.
+This was the Coast Guard's first patrol to the South Atlantic in recent memory, engaging partners including Guyana, Brazil, Uruguay, Argentina, and Portugal.
 The cutter also embarked an observer from the Portuguese navy for the operation’s duration.

 About IUU Fishing

 Illegal, unreported, and unregulated (IUU) fishing has replaced piracy as the leading global maritime security threat.
 By undermining international agreements and fisheries conservation measures, this criminal activity jeopardizes global food security, destabilizes the economic security of coastal States, and violates state sovereignty.